-Look for this title in Kindle, paperback, hardcover, and audiobook.
+Look for this book in Kindle, paperback, hardcover, and audiobook.

 Will her heart’s last wish come true?